cioos-siooc/cioos-oxygen-iso19115-howto/README.md

 # Using Oxygen with CIOOS XML

 This repo will help you work with CIOOS XML documents using Oxygen XML editor.
-Oxygen can flag incorrect XML and suggest valid tags making it much easier to create valid XML documents.
+Oxygen can flag incorrect XML and provides autocomplete making it much easier to create valid XML documents.

 ## Setup